networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/attributes.md

 behavior:

 - `nx.sys.color`: Such Attribute defines the color of the Object Bounding Box on video in the Client.
 Its value can be either of the following:
     - RGB color in form `#RRGGBB`, where `RR`, `GG` and `BB` are hexadecimal values of red, green and blue color components respectively.
     - Fixed color name from the following palette (case-sensitive):
         - `Magenta`, `Blue`, `Green`, `Yellow`, `Cyan`, `Purple`, `Orange`, `Red`, `White`.
     - NOTE: Other values are treated as if the Attribute was not specified at all.

+- `nx.sys.showAsPoint`: Boolean (`true` or `false`).
+If such Attribute is present and is `true`, the detected object will be shown on a video frame not as a rectangle, but rather as a cross drawn at the left top corner of the defined rectangle.
+The size of the defined rectangle will not have any meaning in this case.